-Only our stockholders at the close of business on the Record Date will be entitled to attend and vote at the Annual Meeting and any adjournment or postponement thereof.
+Only our stockholders at the close of business on June 16, 2023 (the "Record Date") are entitled to attend and vote at the Annual Meeting and any adjournment or postponement thereof.
 A list of the stockholders entitled to vote at the Annual Meeting will be available for inspection at our principal executive office and at our Annual Meeting.